 You want to profit from this potential negative movement in price, so you decide to short-sell bitcoin.

 You log on to KuCoin and create an account.

 You head over to the Futures section of their trading and place an order in the bitcoin market.

-In the next couple of days the price of BTC has fallen to 9500$ and you have made a profit of 500$ which you get to keep once you close the position.
+In the next couple of days, the price of BTC fell to 9500$ and you made a profit of 500$ which you get to keep once you close the position.

-That is the best example I can give you on how short selling works.
+That is the best example I can give you of how short-selling works.

-Don’t make it to complicated when it’s not.
+Don’t make it too complicated when it’s not.

 Can Bitcoin be shorted?

 Yes, bitcoin can be shorted on many exchanges.

 If you are looking to turn a negative BTC market into profits I suggest that you start by selecting a trading platform from the comparison table at the top.